interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.annotating.rst

    > search corpus for pos matching NNP and word matching 'daisy'
    > annotate m matching '^daisy$' with tag 'has_daisy'

+You can use `all` to annotate every single concordance line:

 .. code-block:: shell

-   > search corpus for governor-function matching nsubjpass showing governor-lemma and lemma
+   > search corpus for governor-function matching nsubjpass \
+   ...    showing governor-lemma and lemma
    > annotate all with tag 'passive'

 If you try to run this code, you actually get a `dry run`, showing you what would be modified in your corpus.
 Once you're happy with it, you can do ``toggle annotation`` to turn file writing on, and then run the previous line again (use the up arrow to get it!).